-Two phone calls turned the fortunes of Liberty senior first baseman Alex Close around.
+Two phone calls changed everything for Liberty first baseman Alex Close

 One added to his frustrations after a sophomore slump.